iobroker-community-adapters/ioBroker.kecontact/README.md

 * (Sneak-L8) added names for values of some states: state, plug, timeQ and batteryStorageStrategy
 * (Sneak-L8) don't try to charge when state is 5 (auth req, car not ready, ...)
 * (Sneak-L8) new state to dynamically set SoC above which battery storage may be used for charging vehicle

-### 2.0.2 (2023-10-10)
-* (Sneak-L8) default value for minimum regard time (180 seconds)
-* (Sneak-L8) fix calculation of phases for reduced charging
-* (chrisko) added minimum timer to switch between phases if 1p/3p charging is used.
-* (Sneak-L8) disable firmware check for c-series due to changes on webpage of Keba
-* (Sneak-L8) sometimes 1p/3p switch was not working correctly (repeatedly "stop charging fpr switch of phases...")

 ## Legal